 Sometimes specific problems crop up time and again and need a small team to have a dedicated short-term evaluation (a Kaizen burst), to get to and eliminate the root cause of a problem.

 Hopefully, when we are working with our clients and totally involving them in this performance improvement process, we can transfer complete ownership of the on-going continuous improvement process to them.
 After all, it is their business.
 In effect, we do not want companies to become so dependent upon us that they only drive performance improvement when we are present.

-In order to ensure therefore that this does not happen, we will work with them to ensure that they have sufficient understanding of how to run the system effectively by using the classic DMAIC (Define, Measure, Analyse, Improve, Control) to do precisely that.
+In order to ensure therefore that this does not happen, we will work with them to ensure that they have a sufficient understanding of how to run the system effectively by using the classic DMAIC (Define, Measure, Analyse, Improve, Control) to do precisely that.
 Where so many companies have difficulty is that they bring in consultants who are often very well-known with good reputations, who help them use such tools as DMAIC, but once those consultants leave site, as inevitably they must, the performance improvement often stagnates or even begins to decline (the upwards continuous improvement curve first plateaus out, then begins to drop into the well-known ‘valley of death’).